cwhitten/inst-capture/README.md

 # basic-node-lti

-A template for the creation of an LTI compliant tool provider to communicate with an LTI tool consumer such as Canvas LMS.
+A template for the creation of an LTI2.0 compliant tool provider to communicate with an LTI tool consumer such as Canvas LMS.

 ## Build system